 Your top few percentages of loyal clients are going to spend more than the rest.
 If you can make a frequent customer come back again and again, it means you are doing the right thing.
 They spend more and stay loyal to your products or services.
 So, appreciating them with a rewards program is something every eCommerce business should be doing.

-Finally, have a look at the tricks to Increase Sales/Revenue in an eCommerce Marketplace.
+Finally, have a look at the tricks to increasing sales in eCommerce.
 Let us know if anything comes to mind.